Riley Communities Local Area Plan - January 2025

-On October 16, 2024, the Riley Communities Local Area Plan was presented to the Infrastructure and Planning Committee (IPC).
-After much discussion and debate, a recommendation to refer the Plan back to Administration was passed.
-This motion was presented to Council on October 29, 2024 and passed unanimously.
+On October 16, 2024, the Riley Communities Local Area Plan was originally presented to the Infrastructure and Planning Committee (IPC) and the recommendation to refer the Plan back to Administration was passed.
+The motion was then presented to Council on October 29, 2024 and passed unanimously.
+Administration was directed by Council to review and amend portions of the Plan based on the referral motion direction below:

 1. Prioritize greater density around Transit Oriented Development (TOD) sites within the Riley Communities Local Area Plan;